Gay men create t-shirt with their blood to protest U.S. donation ban

 A study by the think-tank Williams Institute estimated that lifting the ban could boost donations by 615,300 pints a year, potentially helping to save the lives of more than 1.8 million people.

-“Banning a specific group from performing a civic duty is stigmatising and when based on shoddy science, is clearly discriminatory,” he said in a statement.
+“Banning a specific group from performing a civic duty is stigmatizing and when based on shoddy science, is clearly discriminatory,” he said in a statement.

 The t-shirt went on sale in New York and proceeds will be donated to the Callen-Lorde center.